daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. You're now connected to the VM.
 In this case you were able to connect to the VM because the inbound traffic rule you created allows inbound traffic to the VM via RDP.
 After a few seconds on the Welcome screen you may see a window to Choose privacy settings for your device, select **Accept**.
 If the Networks window appears, select **No**.

 1. With the VM in the RDP session up and running, test outbound connectivity to the Internet from the VM.
     1. From the open VM, select **Microsoft Edge** to open the browser.
+Since this is the first time you are opening the VM and the broswer, you may be prompted for some basic settings.
+    1. You may be prompted to choose privacy settings for your device.
+Leave the default and select **Accept**.
+    1. A side panel for Networks, may display.
+Select **No**.
-Since this is the first time you open Microsoft Edge, you may get a pop-up window, select **Start without your data**, then select **Continue without this data**, then select **Confirm and start browsing**.
+    1. A window may appear that says "Browse the web with the best performing browser on Windows," select **Continue**, select **Start without your data**, select **Confirm and continue**, select **Continue without this data**, then finally select **Confirm and start browsing**.
     1. Enter **www.bing.com** in the browser address bar and confirm you're able to connect to the search engine.
     1. Once you've confirmed that you can access www.bing.com, close the browser window in the VM, but leave the VM up.